FrostyX/infra-docs/docs/sysadmin-guide/sops/askbot.rst

 psql> insert into django_authopenid_userassociation (user_id, openid_url,provider_name) VALUES
 (2595, 'http://name.id.fedoraproject.org', 'fedoraproject');

-Use the ID from the previous query and replace name with the users fas name
+Use the ID from the previous query and replace name with the users fas name.